tianluyuan/sphere/README.md

 Implements the Bingham-Mardia distribution whose mode is a small-circle on the sphere based on Bingham, Mardia ([1978](https://doi.org/10.1093/biomet/65.2.379)).

-Also calculates directional, percentile contours which can be used to indicate the N% highest-posterior-density regions in the sky.
+Also calculates directional, percentile levels which can be used to indicate the N% highest-posterior-density regions in the sky.

 ![maps](https://github.com/tianluyuan/sphere/blob/master/fig/example.png?raw=true)